OmarThinks/OmarThinks/README.md

 Hi there 👋!
 My name is Omar Magdy, I live in Egypt, Giza, 6th of October city.
+I am looking for a work from home opportunity.